-Collectively, these courses examine the history, philosophy, cultural values, political systems, literature, and artistic works that have shaped societies in every continent from ancient times to the present.
-After completing the Core Humanities sequence of courses, students have a solid grounding in the knowledge and skills they need to navigate a complex and fast-changing world, including:
+Core Humanities courses are unique and interdisciplinary in nature.
+They examine the history, philosophy, cultural values, political systems, literature and artistic works that have shaped societies throughout the world from ancient times to the present.
+After completing a Core Humanities sequence of courses, students gain valuable knowledge, a solid foundation and the skills necessary to navigate a complex and fast-changing world, including:

 - An understanding of the historical forces that created modern, diverse human cultures and the ways these cultures are interconnected both within the United States and across nations.